ga-wdi-remote/CONTRIBUTING-STYLEGUIDE/README.md

 Create a new repository with a master and a solution branch.

-Label your repo with Topics by clicking the Settings tab in the organization, clicking
+Label your repo with [Topics](https://github.com/blog/2309-introducing-topics) by clicking the Settings tab in the organization, and clicking Repository topics.

-_see naming conventions below_
+Find your repo in the list and add the relevant tags to make the repo easily searchable from the org home page.

+Be sure to definitely label your repo as either lesson, homework, lab etc and the technologies required.

 ## Naming Conventions